johnwcowan/pdp8x/arch.md

 ## Memory-referencing instructions

-If the value of OP is anything except 0x6, 0x7, 0xE, or 0xF,
+If the value of OP is anything except 0x6 or 0x7,
 IR contains a memory-referencing instruction (MRI), all of which have the same format.
 The Y register is set in a common way for all MRIs, and then the value of OP specifies exactly what to do with Y and the user-visible registers of the PDP-8/X.